 So have Zhiyun finally created a gimbal that can beat DJI at what they do best?
 Let’s find out.

-- [Smaller & Stronger]: The SMOOTH-Q2's motor durability has improved significantly with a maximum payload of 260g.
+- 🏆[Smaller & Stronger]: The SMOOTH-Q2's motor durability has improved significantly with a payload of 75g-260g, well compatible with the phone with the width of 65-86mm.
 Additionally, with its improved durability, Q2's motor can work 3000 hours continuously.
-And we also utilized a full aerospace grade aluminum alloy body to enhance the strength and stability of the gimbal.
+And we also utilized a full aerospace-grade aluminum-alloy body to enhance the strength and stability of the gimbal.
 In one word, it is smaller and stronger!